Cho Myung-chul: Academic career

-Cho become a research fellow at the Korea Institute for International Economic Policy shortly after arriving in South Korea.
+Cho became a research fellow at the Korea Institute for International Economic Policy shortly after arriving in South Korea.
 He later served as the director of the institute's International Development Cooperation Center.
 From June 2011 to March 2012, he served as the 21st director of the Ministry of Unification's Unification Education Institute.

 Controversy arose around Cho's educational credentials as North Korea and South Korea have different post-secondary education systems.
 In North Korea, postgraduate students earn an associate doctoral degree after an additional two-year program, and a doctoral degree after an additional three-year program.
 The former is unique to North Korea, and so there were discussions among Cho's employers as to whether his associate doctoral degree should be recognized as equivalent to a doctoral degree in South Korea.
 The South Korean government ultimately recognized Cho as possessing from Kim Il Sung University the equivalent of a South Korean doctoral degree.